juliocamarero/liferay-docs/develop/new-articles/recycle-bin/03-implementing-the-undo-functionality.markdown

     }

 This method implements the `restoreSong` action that was named in the `view.jsp`.
-The action URL maps the `liferay-ui:trash-undo` tag to this method.
+The action URL maps the `liferay-trash:undo` tag to this method.

 Note how it parses entry IDs from the request object.
 It restores all of these entries by calling the `restore*` service method.